SLOW COOKED MONGOLIAN BEEF

 Place the stew meat on a paper towel-lined plate and use an additional paper towel to dry the surface of the meat.
 Try to dry the surface of the meat as much as possible.
 Place the meat in a large mixing bowl.

 In a small bowl, combine the dry seasoning with the cornstarch.
 Mix well to incorporate.

-Season the meat with the seasoning blend and sear stew meat on all sides in a dutch oven, braising pot, or large heavy-bottom sauce pan.
+Season the meat with the seasoning blend and sear on all sides in a dutch oven, braising pot, or large heavy-bottom sauce pan.
 After you sear all of the beef, pour off the fat and deglaze the pan with the braising liquid.